BlockResearchGroup/compas-FoFin/README.md

 * [compas_rui](https://github.com/blockresearchgroup/compas_rui)
 * [compas_session](https://github.com/blockresearchgroup/compas_session)

-After installing RhinoVAULT with Yak, these requirements will be installed automatically if they are not yet available.
+After installing RhinoVAULT with Yak, these requirements will be installed automatically if necessary.
-Note that the tool ,ight be unresponsive for a few seconds while this happens.
+The tool might be unresponsive during this process.
 The packages are installed in a separate virtual environment named `formfinder`.

 ## User Interface